 Ingredients

-• 2 cups of whole milk (or milk alternative)
+- 2 cups whole milk (or your favorite milk alternative)

-• Optional toppings: fresh berries, maple syrup, whipped cream, and powdered sugar
+- Optional toppings: fresh berries, maple syrup, whipped cream, powdered sugar

 Directions